This post contains the step-by-step directions to make your own sturdy tomato cages that will last for years.

 Here are some of the things that you're going to need for this project.
 I balked at the price tag for these wire cutters, but believe me, they are worth every penny.
 You can also use bolt cutters.
 Be sure to wear work clothes: long pants, heavy shoes or boots, and a good pair of work gloves.
 This is not a job for sissies!

 Because the wire is so stiff, when you unroll it, you will need someone on the end to hold it down or you will need something heavy like concrete blocks to hold it down.
 Just be careful.
 The wire is stiff and not that easy to work with.

 The concrete reinforcing wire comes in 6 inch squares.
 The squares are big enough to reach your hands inside to pick the tomatoes.
 Count off 12 squares from the end and cut the wire.

 Once again, be careful when you cut the last piece of wire because it will spring back.
 And no one wants to stab their helper, do they?

 Once cut, stand the wire up and form a circle.
 Take the loose ends and bend them around to secure the cage.

 Do it all the way down the length of the cage and this will assure that the cages will not come apart.

 The final step is to cut off the bottom ring of wire.
 It will leave 12 six-inch spikes that will secure the cage into the ground around the plant.
 You can use your foot to push the cage into the ground.

-If you haven’t planted your tomatoes yet, you may want to read Our Tomato Planting Tips.
+If you haven't planted your tomatoes yet, you may want to read our tomato planting tips before hand.